borkdude/speculative/README.md

 ## Speculative broke my project

-Speculative specs find, when instrumented, incorrect or odd usage of Clojure core functions.
+Speculative specs find, when instrumented, incorrect or undefined usage of Clojure core functions.
 If code is under your control, you can fix it.
 If the call was made in a library not under your control, you can unstrument the spec using `clojure.spec.test.alpha/unstrument` or disable it within the scope of a body using `speculative.test/with-unstrumentation`:

 ``` clojure
 $ clj